AdobeDocs/journey-optimizer-learn.en/help/challenges/loyalty-status-welcome-email-challenge.md

 1. Create a [!UICONTROL segment] in Journey Optimizer called `Luma – status upgrade`.
 2. Create a journey called `Luma – New Status – platinum`.
      1. A customer moves into the journey, when they qualify for the platinum loyalty tier.
      2. The customer should receive an email message labeled `Luma – Platinum Status - Welcome`, with the subject line `Welcome to Platinum Status, (recipient's first name)!` with the email body provided by the creative team.
+This is a [!UICONTROL transactional] eMail.
      3. When uploading the HTML file, you notice that the email is referring to "diamond" status, rather than "platinum".
 Rather than requesting a new file from the creative team, update the email in the Email Designer.

->[TIP!]
-> Make sure the Luma – Platinum Status - Welcome eMail is[!UICONTROL transactional].

 >[!TAB Success criteria]